trdvangraft/flowmeter/README.md

 # Architecture
 - NGINX proxy that functions as the API gateway
-- Flask app for order, customer and delivery service
+- Flask app for order, kitchen, customer and delivery service
     - Order service
         - Handles customer orders
         - Instructs kitchen what to bake